World Wide Web Ham Page of W1KQ

 From New England (Eastern Mass.)
 I worked Ducie on 100 watts with

-I also worked Slovenia, Slovakia, Poland, and Ireland on 160m with this antenna.,
+I worked Slovenia, Slovakia, Poland, and Ireland in 2009 on 160m with the 140 foot version of the Cobra antenna.,

 It's very easy to build one too...

-If you don't want to build a Cobra antenna yourself you can purchase a Cobra UltraLite Sr. or Jr.
+If you don't want to build one yourself you can purchase a Cobra UltraLite Sr. or Jr.

 at any Ham Radio Outlet store or directly from Joe, K1JEK.
 Just click the link below..